Styling Headlines

 Another way to make the H2 headline stand out is by changing its alignment.

-If you centered the H1 headline, considering left-aligning the H2 headlines.
+If you centered the H1 headline, consider left-aligning the H2 headlines.

 If the headline text is long, you may need to make two lines of text.
-Do that by using Shift-Enter on your keyboard (Shift-Return on a Mac keyboard).
+Do that in BB2's Headline Block by using Shift-Enter on your keyboard (Shift-Return on a Mac keyboard).

 Click here to review the information about how to set text alignment for your headlines.